What Is The Best Material For Ductwork?

 Flexible ductwork materials are lightweight, easy to install, and the second least expensive type of ductwork.
 The bendable plastic covers the metal coil, and in turn, it is surrounded by insulation.
 While they are easy to install, you still need to follow specific ductwork installation instructions to avoid problems and ensure the ductwork is supported properly to prevent snaking and kinks.

-Material for ductwork includes rubber, stainless steel, polyurethane, silicone, PVC, neoprene-dipped polyester fabric.
+Ductwork materials includes rubber, stainless steel, polyurethane, silicone, PVC, neoprene-dipped polyester fabric.
 The best flexible air filter duct for commercial buildings in extreme climates are made from silicone, PVC, rubber, and stainless steel.
 They have an inbuilt resistance to heat and cooling that guarantees long-lasting productivity.

 Rubber and polyurethane are the best at abrasive resistance.
 However, silicon cannot handle interior damage because of extreme weather resistance.
 On the other hand, silicon and PVC are best at handling air and moisturized environments.